Environmental Permitting (Industrial Pollution Control)

 These permits are issued in consultation with Natural England, the Primary Care Trust and Health and Safety Executive, the Environment Agency and Anglian Water.

-These are issued by the Environment Agency but we do hold a Public Register of permitted installations.
+These are issued by the Environment Agency and can be contacted to obtain a copy of the Public Register of permitted installations.

 The Environment Agency publish a summary of their permitting decisions each month on their website.